Video evidence is meaningless without accountability

 Don’t turn comics publishers into IP factories

 Some had guns and some carried sticks and shields.
-Some carried homemade pepper spray, and mace.
+Some carried homemade pepper spray and mace.
 But one thing nearly everyone on all sides carried: a camera.
 There were television cameras, DSLRs, 360-cameras and, most commonly of all, simple smartphones.

 It was the one constant in the crowds of yesterday’s showdown between politically emboldened white nationalists and counter-protesters in Charlottesville, VA.
 The streets were full of raised cameras documenting the sad and scary events unfolding from every angle, often in real-time.
 In an event like this, spurred on by racist and xenophobic national discourse from prominent political figures and once-fringe media properties, violence seemed inevitable — or at very least, extremely likely.